Hansaraj09/Selfie_Segmentation/README.md

 # Selfie Segmentation Application

 I developed this application to focus on important regions in webcam images selectively.
-It leverages OpenCV, Mediapipe, Matplotlib and NumPy for image processing and employs Gradio for web deployment.
+It leverages OpenCV, Mediapipe, Matplotlib, and NumPy for image processing and employs Gradio for web deployment.

 ## Dependencies